larkiny/nodekit/docs/src/content/docs/reference/nodekit_bootstrap.md

 Overview:
 Get up and running with a fresh Algorand node.
-Uses the local package manager to install Algorand, and then starts the node and preforms a Fast-Catchup.
+Uses the local package manager to install Algorand, and then starts the node and performs a Fast-Catchup.

 Note: This command only supports the default data directory, /var/lib/algorand